MarthinL/ssk/README.md

 - **Scalability**: Handles both tiny subsets (common case) and exceptionally large ones (rare but critical) with elegance.
 - **Performance**: Minimizes encode-decode cycles, crucial for PostgreSQL aggregates, CTEs, and user-defined functions.

-SSK is not a general-purpose compression algorithm but a specialized codec for set representation in databases, where the encoded form must be indexable and comparable.
+SSK is a representation system for database subsets, enabling each subset of a table's primary keys to have a unique, stable scalar identity.
+This identity is not a hash (which may have collisions) but a bijection—a one-to-one correspondence between subsets and scalar values.
+For persistence and indexing, SSK uses a canonical encoding that is deterministic and comparable.

 ## Theoretical Foundation